-The EU Emissions Trading System (EU ETS) is the European Union’s carbon pricing mechanism, and from 2024 it includes maritime transport.
+The EU Emissions Trading System (EU ETS) is the European Union’s carbon pricing mechanism, and since 2024 it has included maritime transport.
 It places a cost on greenhouse gas emissions from ships by requiring companies to monitor emissions (under EU MRV) and surrender tradable emission allowances.

 | Element | EU ETS (Maritime) |